 Construction in progress includes the cost of material, land and labor incurred from the period during which the house is built to the time it is sold.
-Once the house is sold, these costs are transferred to the cost of sales - houses.
-Total construction in progress at June 30, 2022 was \$261,118.
+Once the house is sold, these costs are transferred to the cost of houses sold.
+Total construction in progress at June 30, 2023 and 2022 was \$346,678 and \$261,118, respectively.